 What is and isn’t Included In Arrowhead Provincial Park Cabin Rentals?

 The cabins come equipped with decent, firm mattresses with sterile plastic exteriors.
-The cabin features a small kitchenette with a microwave, mini fridge, coffee maker (Keurig 2.0), and an electric kettle.
-There is a small dining table and 5 chairs for inside meals.
-The screened in porch is perfect for storing your winter gear.
+The cabin features a small kitchenette with a microwave, mini-fridge, coffee maker (Keurig 2.0), and an electric kettle.
+There are a small dining table and 5 chairs for inside meals.
+The screened-in porch is perfect for storing your winter gear.
 Outside you will find a gas barbeque, two picnic tables, 4 Muskoka chairs (two within the porch and two near the fire pit) and a fire pit.